SuperTux/SuperTux.github.io/discover.md

 got a chance! -Nolok"

 Tux looks and sees Nolok's fortress in the distance.
-Determined to save his beloved Penny, he begins his journey.
+Determined to save his beloved Penny, he begins his journey through the Icy Island and beyond.